-When I graduated from elementary school, I remember being filled with a jumble of emotions.
-Excitement that I’d reached such a milestone, pride that I was soon to be one of the ‘big kids’ and, of course, nervousness that the next stage of school would be scary and different to what I was used to!
+Whether you call it elementary school graduation or stepping up, on the day students officially “graduate” from kindergarten or even elementary school altogether they tend to be filled with a jumble of emotions.
+There’s the excitement that they’ve reached such a milestone, pride that they’re soon to be one of the “big” kids, and, of course, nervousness that the next stage of school would be scary and different to what they are used to!

 We have put together a list of purposeful activities and a Graduation Resource Pack for you and your students to make graduation day as memorable as possible.

 You can always go with Elgar’s classic Pomp and Circumstance for elementary graduation, but younger students may appreciate something a bit more fun.
 Give these elementary graduation songs a spot on your playlist:

 - You’ve Got a Friend in Me by Randy Newman (well known among younger kids from the Toy Story movie)

 - Life is a Highway by Rascal Flatts (students may recall the tune from the Cars soundtrack)

 - “Celebration” by Kool and the Gang

 - We Are the Champions – Queen

 - Best Day of My Life – American Authors

 - How Far I’ll Go – Moana (The Movie)